RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Keyboard-shortcuts.md

 ## Notes
 Mac users have to press <kbd>⌘</kbd> instead of <kbd>Ctrl</kbd>

-Note that for some key combinations where a symbol is used, you might need to add the <kbd>Shift</kbd> key to the combination if your keyboard layout requires it to enter the symbol.
+Note that for some key combinations where a symbol is used, you might need to add the <kbd>Shift</kbd> or the <kbd>AltGr</kbd> key to the combination if your keyboard layout requires it to enter the symbol.

 For example, <kbd>Ctrl</kbd>+<kbd>"</kbd> is the shortcut for duplicating a row.
 However, some keyboard layouts need the <kbd>Shift</kbd> key pressed in order to trigger a <kbd>"</kbd>.
 For example in the Spanish (Spain) and British keyboard layouts, you'll need to actually press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>2</kbd>.